-The following figures include RBI AG and 13 subsidiary banks in CEE and Raiffeisen Bausparkasse Gesellschaft m.b.H., Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Raiffeisen-Leasing G.m.b.H, as well as Valida Holding AG, Kathrein Privatbank Aktiengesellschaft and Raiffeisen Centrobank AG.
-The proportion of women in the Supervisory Board, Management Board and second tier of management totaled 33 per cent at year-end 2021 (2020: 31 per cent).
+The following figures include RBI AG and 12 network banks in CEE and Raiffeisen Bausparkasse Gesellschaft m.b.H., Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Raiffeisen-Leasing Gesellschaft m.b.H, as well as Valida Holding AG and Kathrein Privatbank Aktiengesellschaft.
+The proportion of women in the Supervisory Board, Management Board and the second tier of management totaled 34 per cent at year-end 2022 (2021: 33 per cent).
 The target ratio for 2024 is 35 per cent.
-In the RBI Group, female employees make up 65 per cent (2020: 65 per cent) of the total workforce.
-Women held 16 per cent of Management Board positions (2020: 14 per cent), and 37 per cent of Tier 2 management positions (2020: 37 per cent).
-The proportion of women in Supervisory Board positions was 26 per cent (2020: 24 per cent).
+In the RBI Group, female employees make up 64 per cent (2021: 65 per cent) of the total workforce.
+Women held 18 per cent of Management Board positions (2021: 16 per cent) and 38 per cent of Tier 2 management positions (2021: 37 per cent).
+The proportion of women in Supervisory Board positions was 27 per cent (2021: 26 per cent).